-And Jesus reminds us today that all fatherhood -- in the family or in the people of God -- comes from our Father in heaven (see Ephesians 3:15).
+And Jesus reminds us today that all fatherhood -- in the family or in the people of God -- comes from the Father in heaven (see Ephesians 3:15).

 He doesn't mean we're to literally call no man "father."
-He himself referred to Israel's founding fathers (see John 7:42); the apostles taught about natural fatherhood (see Hebrews 12:7-11), and described themselves as spiritual fathers (see 1 Corinthians 4:14-16)
+He Himself referred to Israel's founding fathers (see John 7:22); the Apostles taught about natural fatherhood (see Hebrews 12:7-11), and described themselves as spiritual fathers (see 1 Corinthians 4:14-16).

 God's fatherhood likewise transcends all human notions of fatherhood and motherhood.
 Perhaps that's why the Psalm chosen for today includes one of the rare biblical images of God's maternal care (see Isaiah 66:13).

 His only Son has shown us the Father (see John 14:9) coming to gather His children as a hen gathers her young (see Matthew 23:37).
 We're all brothers and sisters, our Lord tells us today.
 And all of us -- even our spiritual fathers -- are to trust in Him, humbly, like children on our mothers' laps.